AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/set-up-workfront/workfront-testing-environments/wf-custom-refresh-sandbox-environment.md

 ## Intended use and availability

-Workfront Custom Refresh Sandbox environments are not intended for performance or load testing.
+[!DNL Workfront] Custom Refresh Sandbox environments are not intended for performance or load testing.
 Rather, use these environments to validate feature functionality with your organization's existing workflows.

-Workfront Custom Refresh Sandbox environments are intended to be always available.
+[!DNL Workfront] Custom Refresh Sandbox environments are intended to be always available.
 Any outage to a Workfront Custom Refresh Sandbox environment during regular business hours will be a first priority immediately after any Production issues are resolved if any exist.
 Any outage to a Workfront Custom Refresh Sandbox environment on weekends (Saturdays and Sundays) will be addressed so that the environment is running for business hours on Monday.